betterscientificsoftware/bssw.io/Events/WebinarSeries.HPCBestPractices.md

 **Webinars are free and open to the public, but advance registration is required (individually, for each session).**

-## Next webinar: Containers in HPC
+## Next webinar: Parallel I/O with HDF5: Overview, Tuning, and New Features

 ### Date and Time: Wednesday, March 13, 2019, 1:00-2:00 pm ET
 ### Presenter: Quincey Koziol (NERSC)